Start Annotation

 • Bias amplification: If the model reflects training biases, pre-annotation can entrench them.
 Use diverse annotator review sets and fairness checks.

-• Label format drift: LLMs may return responses outside the expected format.
+• Label format drift: LLMs may return responses in an unexpected format.
 Address with strict schema enforcement (e.g., JSON output templates) and automated parsers to detect malformed outputs.

 • Cost & data privacy: Running large LLMs can be costly and raises privacy concerns for sensitive text.
 Consider on-premises/private LLMs or redaction before sending data to third-party APIs.